"Zygote: The Rebel Uprising" development build (alpha v0.1.3) has been released, requesting gamedev and community feedback.

-Zygote is a first-person adventure video game set in an emerging battle between the attacking Patogens and the rebel Kinship.
+Zygote is a first-person video game set amid the emerging battle between the Patogens and the rebel Kinship.
 The player joins the Kinship resistance to master vital skills that will shape their combined destiny.

 Zygote’s primary game mechanics focus on the management of player’s vital-signs, use of tactical sensors and player buffs, via the player’s Electronic Surveillance System (ESS).

 The ESS monitors the player’s vital-signs to provide an overall health status, and includes:

 Every player action, activated buff, Patogen environment and Kinship challenge affects the player’s vital signs in real time.
 Blackouts or death are a threatening consequence to deteriorating vital signs.

 The ESS also comes with a collection of active and passive sensors to monitor the player’s environment, including:

 Using the ESS, the player derives a tactical advantage over the Patogens for strategising plans of attack, evasion and avoidance in every circumstance.